-6.1.3 The proposed development is for 10 residential dwellings for which foundations, services and access road will have a high impact on any potential archaeology.
-However, many of the trees currently within the PDA will remain in-situ to preserve the strong vegetational boundaries around and within the PDA.
+The proposed development is for 9 residential dwellings for which foundations, services and access road will have a high impact on any potential archaeology.

 7 ARCHAEOLOGICAL MITIGATION

 - 7.1.1 The purpose of this archaeological desk-based assessment was to provide an assessment of the contextual archaeological record in order to determine the potential survival of archaeological deposits that may be impacted upon during any proposed construction works. - 7.1.2 The assessment has generally shown that the area to be developed is within an area of high archaeological potential.
 The need for, scale, scope, and nature of any further assessment and/or archaeological works should be agreed through consultation with the statutory authorities, but it is recommended for there to be an evaluation subject to a planning condition.
 In addition, further consideration may be required for preservation in situ.